 Horses are a point of great pride to Icelanders—and if you’re aiming to avoid offending anyone you’d be advised not to call them ponies.
 Sure the breed is shorter, stockier, and fuzzier than most horses, but they have a far more spirited personality than you’d find in ponies, as one guide was eager to point out.

 Icelanders’ love of the breed no doubt stems from pride in their heritage.
-Today’s horses are descended from herds that Vikings brought over from northern Europe in the ninth century, and they’ve been genetically isolated for more than a thousand years: Icelandic laws protect the breed from disease, as well as interbreeding that would threaten its particular traits, by prohibiting foreign horses into the country.
+Today’s horses are descended from herds that Vikings brought over from northern Europe in the ninth century, and they’ve been genetically isolated for more than a thousand years: Icelandic laws, which prohibit foreign horses into the country, protect the breed from disease, as well as interbreeding that would threaten its particular traits.

 The Vikings were fond of them for their unique gait, the tölt.
 Once upon a time, most European horse breeds carried the genetic trait that made them capable of performing it, but the tölt fell out of favor because it doesn’t work well for carriage teams.
-The Vikings preserved it because it’s much more comfortable for riding long distances than the usual violent bouncing; I’m told that modern-day Icelanders compete to see who can hang onto a beer while they ride.
+The Vikings preserved it because it’s much more comfortable for riding long distances than the usual violent bouncing of other breeds.
+I’m told that modern-day Icelanders compete to see who can hang onto the most of their beer while they ride.

 By the third day I’d become confident; I no longer held onto the saddle, and I’d urged my horse into several exhilarating canters, relishing the sound of her hooves and how her mane spilled backwards in the wind.
 I convinced myself that I’d become genuinely helpful in driving the herd of 30 working horses that ran with us.
 I could direct my horse enough to backtrack when another had stopped for a snack, then tap the lingerer’s butt with the “hup-hup-hup” sound that meant “move along.”